COVID-19 Information & Resources

 If your child is nearing their 5th birthday or the FDA lowers the age for vaccine eligibility, please be prepared to comply with the school's COVID-19 vaccine requirement:

-- When a student becomes age eligible for the COVID-19 vaccine, they have 30 days to complete the first dose or submit an exemption form.
+- When a student becomes age eligible for the COVID-19 vaccine or booster, they have 30 days to complete the first dose or submit an exemption form.

 - The second dose, if necessary to be fully vaccinated, must be completed within 60 days of becoming eligible.